ModelEarth/localsite/start/webroot/README.md

 WITH A PYTHON COMMAND:

-Go to the folder where you'd like your webroot to reside and run the following to view pages on localhost:
+Go to the folder where your webroot resides and run the following to view pages on localhost.
+On a Mac, you can right-click your webroot folder and choose "New Terminal at Folder".

-Run this command to start localhost whenever you restart your computer.
+Run this command to start your localhost web server:

 	python -m http.server 8887